charlessnider/Spin_Echo_Sim/README.md

 $\rho(t+dt) = exp(-iL(t)dt/\hbar)\rho(t)$

 The Liouvillian operator $L$ is calculated from the Hamiltonian via $L = H \otimes I - I \otimes \bar{H}$.
 Matrix exponentiation of the Liouvillian is performed using the scaling and squaring method.
 A built-in matrix exponential function is not present in `CUDA` nor its linear algebra libraries i.e. `cuBLAS`  or `cuSolver`, so a custom algorithm was written for this simulation.
-The key step of solving for the Pad\{'e} Approximant $R \approx exp(A)$ for $A = -iLdt/\hbar$ in $QR = P$ was done using a simple Gaussian Elimination algorithm.
+The key step of solving for the Pade Approximant $R \approx exp(A)$ for $A = -iLdt/\hbar$ in $QR = P$ was done using a simple Gaussian Elimination algorithm.
 Because the simulation deals with matrices which are at most $4 \times 4$, the extreme scaling of the Gaussian Elimination algorithm is not a significant factor in performance.

 ## Using the CUDA Simulation